Why do “experts” often make poor leaders?

 Ten experts in the design and manufacture of baseball bats run ten different companies that manufacture the complete range of baseball bats.
 Each of the experts knows the best materials, the best shapes, the most exacting manufacturing methods, the most efficient distribution methods, what turns buyers on etc. Why are these companies doomed to substantially fail?

 The answer is competition.
-The experts will produce a generic outcome that results in their businesses COMPETING.
+The experts will produce a generic outcome that results in their business COMPETING.